CanKeles5/CENG502-Spring2023/Keles/Readme.md

 This readme file is an outcome of the [CENG502 (Spring 2023)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
 See [CENG502 (Spring 20223) Project List](https://github.com/CENG502-Projects/CENG502-Spring2023) for a complete list of all paper reproduction projects.

+***Disclaimer: The code for this project was adapted from the [deit repository by Facebook](https://github.com/facebookresearch/deit).
+Most of our contributions are in the main.py and models_v2.py file.**

 # 1. Introduction

 The paper was published at CVPR 2022.
 Authors aim to reduce the computational costs of doing inference with vision transformers.
 This is accomplished by pruning a number of the patches in each layer of the network.